zdravkov/kendo-docs/web/panelbar/overview.md

         ]
       });
     </script>

+Initialization of a PanelBar should occur after the DOM is fully loaded.
+It is recommended that initialization the PanelBar is done within a $(document).ready() statement.

 ## Load Content with AJAX

 The PanelBar provides built-in support for asynchronously loading content from remote URLs.
 These URLs should return HTML content that can be loaded in the PanelBar item content area.
-Content DIVs should be completely empty for AJAX loading to work.
+Content DIVs should be empty for AJAX loading to work.

 ### Load a PanelBar item content asynchronously via AJAX